 Visit at: Great Russell Street, London WC1B 3DG

 With an expansive collection that covers millions of objects, it’s no wonder the British Museum draws a crowd of well over 5 million visitors per year.
 Founded in 1753 and distinguished as the first national public museum in the world, the British Museum is home to an abundance of treasures that span the centuries.
 From mummies and the Rosetta Stone to present-day prints, this collection is a haven for history and culture.

 The Natural History Museum

-If science is what you seek, the Natural History Museum is the place to visit in London.
+If science is what you seek, London’s Natural History Museum is the place to visit.
 It serves as one of the world’s leading science research centers, where questions about geology, space, and life on Earth are asked and answered.
 Visit for a peek at the museum’s staggering collection, which includes over 70 million plant, animal and mineral specimens, all housed in the stately Alfred Waterhouse building.
 Can’t get there while in London?
 Not to worry—the museum will be digitizing a sizable portion of its collection, so you can access it electronically.